Asmaa-Bassuony/geant4-script-/README.md

 #Installations

-this is tow bash scripts that install Geant4 and Gaerfield++ with the desired versions
+this is two bash scripts that install Geant4 and Gaerfield++ with the desired versions